-(A) The Remarketing Agent certifies to the Authority, the Bond Registrar and the Tender Agent, in a form acceptable to the Remarketing Agent and the Authority, that the sale of such 2015 Variable Rate Parity Bonds at the interest rate and premium or discount specified by the Remarketing Agent is expected to result in the lowest net interest cost for such 2015 Variable Rate Parity Bonds on the commencement date of the Long-Term Interest Period;

-(B) The Authority consents in writing to the sale of such 2015 Variable Rate Parity Bonds by the Remarketing Agent at such premium or discount;

-(C) In the case of 2015 Variable Rate Parity Bonds to be sold at a discount, the Authority agrees to transfer to the Tender Agent on the commencement date of such Long-Term Interest Period, in immediately available funds, for deposit in the Authority Purchase Account, an amount equal to such discount;

-(D) On or before the date of the determination of the Long-Term Rate, the Authority causes to be delivered to the Bond Registrar and the Remarketing Agent notice that Bond Counsel expects to be able to give, on or before the commencement date of the Long-Term Interest Period, an Opinion of Bond Counsel to the effect that such Conversion of the interest rate will not, in and of itself, cause the interest on such 2015 Variable Rate Parity Bonds to be includable in the gross income of Owners for federal income tax purposes; and

-(E) On or before the commencement date of the Long-Term Interest Period, the Authority causes to be delivered to the Bond Registrar and the Remarketing Agent an Opinion of Bond Counsel to the effect that such Conversion will not, in and of itself, cause the interest on such 2015 Variable Rate Parity Bonds to be includable in the gross income of Owners for federal income tax purposes.

-(g) Conversions to Interest Rate Modes other than Fixed Rate.
-At the option of the Authority, the interest rate with respect to all (but not less than all) of the 2015 Variable Rate Parity Bonds of a Series (other than Fixed Rate Bonds) may be converted to a Daily Rate, Weekly Rate, Short-Term Rate, Long-Term Rate, or Index Floating Rate as follows:
+- (A) The Remarketing Agent certifies to the Authority, the Bond Registrar and the Tender Agent, in a form acceptable to the Remarketing Agent and the Authority, that the sale of such 2015 Variable Rate Parity Bonds at the interest rate and premium or discount specified by the Remarketing Agent is expected to result in the lowest net interest cost for such 2015 Variable Rate Parity Bonds on the commencement date of the Long-Term Interest Period: - (B) The Authority consents in writing to the sale of such 2015 Variable Rate Parity Bonds by the Remarketing Agent at such premium or discount; - (C) In the case of 2015 Variable Rate Parity Bonds to be sold at a discount, the Authority agrees to transfer to the Tender Agent on the commencement date of such Long-Term Interest Period, in immediately available funds, for deposit in the Authority Purchase Account, an amount equal to such discount; - (D) On or before the date of the determination of the Long-Term Rate, the Authority causes to be delivered to the Bond Registrar and the Remarketing Agent notice that Bond Counsel expects to be able to give, on or before the commencement date of the Long-Term Interest Period, an Opinion of Bond Counsel to the effect that such Conversion of the interest rate will not, in and of itself, cause the interest on such 2015 Variable Rate Parity Bonds to be includable in the gross income of Owners for federal income tax purposes; and - (E) On or before the commencement date of the Long-Term Interest Period, the Authority causes to be delivered to the Bond Registrar and the Remarketing Agent an Opinion of Bond Counsel to the effect that such Conversion will not, in and of itself, cause the interest on such 2015 Variable Rate Parity Bonds to be includable in the gross income of Owners for federal income tax purposes. - (g) Conversions to Interest Rate Modes other than Fixed Rate.
+At the option of the Authority, the interest rate with respect to all (but not less than all) of the 2015 Variable Rate Parity Bonds of a Series (other than Fixed Rate Bonds) may be converted to a Daily Rate, Weekly Rate, Short-Term Rate, Long-Term Rate, or Index Floating Rate as follows: - (1) Conversion Date.
+In any such case, the Conversion Date shall be the first day following the last day of an Interest Payment Period for the Interest Rate Mode from which the 2015 Variable Rate Parity Bonds of such Series are to be converted; provided, however, that for Long-Term Rate Bonds, such Conversion shall occur only on a date that such Long-

-(1) Conversion Date.
-In any such case, the Conversion Date shall be the first day following the last day of an Interest Payment Period for the Interest Rate Mode from which the 2015 Variable Rate Parity Bonds of such Series are to be converted; provided, however, that for Long-Term Rate Bonds, such Conversion shall occur only on a date that such Long-Term Rate Bonds are subject to purchase or any date such Long-Term Rate Bonds are subject to optional redemption.
-Interest shall accrue on the such 2015 Variable Rate Parity Bonds at the new interest rate commencing on such Conversion Date, if such day is not a Business Day, may be taken on the next succeeding Business Day as if it had occurred on such Conversion Date.
+Term Rate Bonds are subject to purchase or any date such Long-Term Rate Bonds are subject to optional redemption.
+Interest shall accrue on the such 2015 Variable Rate Parity Bonds at the new interest rate commencing on such Conversion Date, whether or not a Business Day.
+Any action required to be taken on such Conversion Date, if such day is not a Business Day, may be taken on the next succeeding Business Day as if it had occurred on such Conversion Date.